Nyota254/minstuma/README.md

 1. User can delete students
 1. User can view student details

+## Current Api's
+All student data apis can be found under   ->   /api/students

 ## Getting Started

 Fork this repository or clone it to your local machine on ubuntu use the following commands